nicai-cloud/cai-gift-shop-api/README.md

         2. Allow HTTPS traffic from the internet
         3. Allow HTTP traffic from the internet
     7. Default storage
-    8. Create a new EC2-role called “ec2-role” which has the permission “AmazonEC2ContainerServiceForEC2Role” and "AmazonSESFullAccess" so that the EC2 can be registered under the ECS cluster which will be created later on
+    8. Create a new EC2-role called “ec2-role” which has the permission “AmazonEC2ContainerServiceForEC2Role” and "AmazonSESFullAccess"
+    9. In EC2 console, click on Actions -> Security -> Modify IAM role, choose "ec2-role" as the IAM role so that the EC2 can be registered under the ECS cluster which will be created later on
-    9. In the Security Groups section, for the security group “launch-wizard-2”, which is used by the created EC2, add Inbound rule of “Allow All traffic from All”
+    10. In the Security Groups section, for the security group “launch-wizard-2”, which is used by the created EC2, add Inbound rule of “Allow All traffic from All”
 3. Launch EC2
 4. Create a new subdomain in DuckDNS
     1. Create a new subdomain called giftoz.duckdns.org